mesosphere/dcos-commons/docs/pages/developer-guide.md

         resource-set: hello-resources
 ```

-By default a the plan generated from such a service definition would only deploy the `main` task because when the `init` task should be run is undefined.
+By default, the plan generated from such a service definition would only deploy the `main` task because when the `init` task should be run is undefined.
 In order to run the init task and then the main task for each instance of the `hello` pod one could write a plan as follows:

 ```yaml
 plans: